Pietro Francavilla: Biography

 In 1590 he executed the sculpture of Spring to be erected at Bartolomeo Ammannati's Ponte Santa Trinita, Florence.

 In 1598 he executed an Orpheus with Cerberus for the banker Jerome (Girolamo) de Gondi, gentleman of the King's bedchamber, whose Florentine family had emigrated to France in the train of Catherine de' Medici.
 Gondi placed it in a central fountain in the garden of his Paris hôtel in the suburban Faubourg Saint-Germain, where it was much admired.
 It eventually found its way to the gardens of Versailles.
-Gondi's Château de Saint-Cloud was later purchased for Monsieur, brother of Louis XIV.
+Gondi's Château de Saint-Cloud was later purchased for Philippe I, Duke of Orléans, brother of Louis XIV.
 The sculpture is now in the Louvre Museum.

-He intervened, probably only with drawings, in the new architectural façade provided for the Palazzo dei Priori, Pisa; the Gothic structure was unified under a scheme commenced by Vasari to create a Medicean focus in Pisa.
+He intervened, probably only with drawings, in the new architectural façade provided for the Palazzo dei Priori, Pisa; the Gothic structure was unified under a scheme commenced by Giorgio Vasari to create a Medicean focus in Pisa.
 In the renamed Piazza dei Cavalieri, Francavilla's monumental statue of Cosimo I reigned over the former Palazzo degli Anziani ("Palace of the Elders"), a former symbol of Pisan independence remade as a Medicean monument.

-He was invited to France by Henry IV in 1601, when Pietro Tacca took his place as Giambologna's premier assistant.
+He was invited to France by Henri IV in 1601, when Pietro Tacca took his place as Giambologna's premier assistant.

 When Marie de' Medici, the Florentine-born queen of France, decided to erect an equestrian statue in honor of her husband, Henry IV, she awarded the commission to Giambologna, who had executed monuments to the grand dukes of Tuscany, Cosimo and Ferdinand I (at Arezzo) Following Giambologna's death (1608), the casting and finishing was executed by his pupil Pietro Tacca.
 When the bronze arrived in Paris, the queen commissioned a pedestal from Pierre Francqueville, as he was known in France.
 He modelled three bas-reliefs for the base to be cast in bronze and modeled four bound captives before his death.
 His pupil and son-in-law, Francesco Bordoni, who had followed Francavilla to France, cast and finished the bronzes, which were completed in 1618.

 Francavilla died in 1615.
 His portrait, executed in chalk, by Hendrik Goltzius in 1591, is in the Rijksmuseum.